10 Step Guide to the California Divorce Process From Petition to Judgment

-Your lawyer should work with you in identifying the areas of your spouse's declaration of disclosure which are incomplete and go through a meet and confer process with your spouse's lawyer to request the additional information.
-This is usually done in writing between the lawyers.
-If your spouse refuses to provide the additional information, there are additional options available to you, including seeking court orders on the missing information.
+Your lawyer should work with you to identify the areas of your spouse's declaration of disclosure that are incomplete and go through a meet and confer process with your spouse's lawyer to request the additional information.

-Does the California divorce process address the issue of finding out after the judgment about a missing asset that was not covered in the judgment?
+Does the California divorce process address finding out after the judgment about a missing asset not covered in the judgment?